sourceincite/sourceincite.github.io/_posts/0000-00-00-sharepoint-and-pwn-remote-code-execution-against-sharepoint-server-abusing-dataset.md

 ## Applying the Gadget to SharePoint Server

-<p class="cn" markdown="1">If we take a look at [ZDI-20-874](https://www.zerodayinitiative.com/advisories/ZDI-20-874/), the advisory mentions the `Microsoft.PerformancePoint.Scorecards.Client.ExcelDataSet` control which can be leveraged for remote code execution.
+If we take a look at [ZDI-20-874](https://www.zerodayinitiative.com/advisories/ZDI-20-874/), the advisory mentions the `Microsoft.PerformancePoint.Scorecards.Client.ExcelDataSet` control which can be leveraged for remote code execution.
 This immediately plagued my interest since it had the name (DataSet) in its class name.
-Let's take a look at SharePoint's default web.config file:</p>
+Let's take a look at SharePoint's default web.config file:

 ```xml
       <controls>